+Rome is crammed full of so much history you'll need some help from a guide.
 The following tours are places I've relished visiting when I'm in Rome.
-Some you can see by just walking around.
+Many you can see by just walking around.
 But sometimes an organized tour gives you a bit more time to learn about things rather than fumbling with maps and guidebooks.

 Vatican City (the world's smallest country) and Sistine Chapel

 Galleria Borghese (for art lovers)

 For ancient history buffs, add the National Etruscan Museum.